 An estimated 400,000 people in the United States with MS - generally thought of as an incurable, disabling neurologic disease - may find hope that symptom relief is possible.
-MS is typically treated with disease-modifying drugs, which modulate or suppress the immune response believed to be central in the progression of the disease.
+MS is typically treated with disease-modifying drugs, which modulate or suppress the immune response believed to be central to the progression of the disease.

 "Interventional radiologists, pioneers in the field of minimally invasive therapies, have been performing an endovascular therapy called angioplasty for years, to treat blocked or narrowed arteries and veins.
 We have been using angioplasty to open jugular and azygos veins in the neck and chest respectively to improve blood flow in people with MS. On follow-up, we have seen many of these individuals report significant symptom relief," he added.

 MS subtypes within the Albany study group included 96 individuals with relapsing remitting, 66 with secondary progressive and 30 with primary progressive.
 The study population included those who underwent angioplasty alone and three who underwent angioplasty with a stent (a tiny mesh tube used to hold the vessel open) placement.

 "Results of the study were quite exciting and promising," stated Mandato.
 "We can attest to significant physical improvements reported in greater than 75 percent of those with relapsing remitting and primary progressive forms of multiple sclerosis.
 Additionally, mental health scores improved in greater than 70 percent of individuals studied.
-People with secondary progressive multiple sclerosis showed statistically significant improvements in both physical and mental health scores at a rate of 59 percent and 50 percent, respectively," he added.
+People with secondary progressive multiple sclerosis showed statistically significant improvements in both physical and mental health scores at 59 percent and 50 percent, respectively," he added.

 "During a four-month period, we treated 213 individuals.
-192 of these patients (72 men, 141 women; average age 49 years) responded to a standard questionnaire that evaluated key quality of life components including changes in physical abilities, health perception, energy/fatigue, sexual function, emotional well-being, cognition and pain," explained Meridith J. Englander, M.D., also an interventional radiologist at Albany Medical Center and one of the study's co-authors.
+One hundred ninety-two of these patients (72 men, 141 women; average age 49 years) responded to a standard questionnaire that evaluated key quality of life components including changes in physical abilities, health perception, energy/fatigue, sexual function, emotional well-being, cognition and pain," explained Meridith J. Englander, M.D., also an interventional radiologist at Albany Medical Center and one of the study's co-authors.